 The Bezier points are defined in the global coordinate system.
 The geometric properties of a curved slider element can be adjusted via its element properties.
-This can be done by editing the table, but it is also possible to import data from a text file that contains a list of x/y coordinates (either in SI(rad) units or in the current unit system).
+This can be done by editing the table, but it is also possible to import data from a text file that contains a list of x/y coordinates.
 One can choose between: